Collection Defense Attorney in Overland Park

 The clock begins ticking on what is a 10-year statute of limitations for federal tax liens.
 That’s how long the IRS has to collect on the debt before it expires.

-This process generally plays out with the IRS sending multiple letters, each one a little nastier in tone than the one before it.
+This process generally plays out with the IRS sending multiple letters, each one a little more urgent in tone than the last.
 At whatever point the government is tired of waiting, they will issue a Final Notice of Intent to Levy and Notice of your Right to a Hearing.
 You will receive this notice by either registered or certified mail and have 30 days to appeal and seek removal of the levy.

 Along with the right to appeal comes the opportunity to seek payment arrangements.
-If a payment plan is not set up, or the appeal denied, the IRS can move on the property and foreclose when the 30-day window has expired.
+If a payment plan is not set up or the appeal is denied, the IRS can move on the property and foreclose when the 30-day window has expired.

 At the local level, there is a much longer window.
 Real estate property taxes must be at least three years past due before liens and levies come into the picture.